TrDA-hab/Projects/Sonoff 4ch pro/README.md

+### How to control the AD / DC motor using Sonoff 4ch pro.

 ### How to use it:
  - You must add support for Shutter in `my_user_config.h` file (оr flash your ESP8266 module with `tasmota.bin` file).
  - Run commands in the console to run the "Shutter" mode (you must first configure the GPIO!):